dunnx296/AngryBirdsMachineLearning2020/README.md

 	- Ice Block: Breakable ice blocks
 	- Stone Block: Breakable stone blocks

 2. ./src/computer_vision/GroundTruthReader.py is sample tool to read the parse ground truth json object.
-The coordination system are from the Science Birds and has been converted to the agent's coordination system.
 3. Round objects are also represented as polygons with a list of vertices
 4. Ground truth with noise
 	- If noisy ground truth is requested, the noise will be applied to each point in vertices of the game objects except the **ground**, **all birds** and the **slingshot**